Mike Zunino Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks 20th in MLB.

-- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.26).
+- The Marlins' 4.26 team ERA ranks 14th among all MLB pitching staffs.

-- Marlins pitchers combine to surrender 20 home runs (1.1 per game), the 10th-fewest in baseball.
+- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (20 total, 1.1 per game).

-- Garrett (0-0) pitches for the Marlins to make his third start of the season.
+- Alcantara (1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched) gets the start for the Marlins, his fifth of the season.

-- In his last appearance on Saturday, the left-hander tossed 5 2/3 innings against the Arizona Diamondbacks, giving up one earned run while surrendering four hits.
+- His most recent time out came on Sunday against the Arizona Diamondbacks, when the right-hander tossed six innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.